Tabrizian/tabrizian.github.io/_posts/blog/2017-06-18-using-nuxt-modules.md

 Congratulations! :tada: :tada:

 Now you can use bootstrap solely or bootstrap with Vue.js friendly API.
-To find more about using it see [here](https://github.com/bootstrap-vue/bootstrap-vue)
+To find more about using bootstrap with Vue.js friendly API see [here](https://github.com/bootstrap-vue/bootstrap-vue)

 For example inorder to make sure that this works.